 When launching its Signature competition, super-premium Russian vodka, Beluga couldn’t launch just a cocktail competition.
 Instead it launched a full on-trade educational programme that combines road show and competition, taking place in six countries and 17 cities across the world.

 The six Signature finalists from around the UK gathered in London’s luxurious Bassoon Bar at the Corinthia Hotel for an afternoon of competition.
-Tasked with presenting a Noble Chic concept and creating their cocktail from a mystery box, the finalists battled it out for a trip to St Petersburg in Beluga’s home of Russian, and the chance to be crowned Beluga brand ambassador 2018.
+Tasked with presenting a Noble Chic concept and creating their cocktail from a mystery box, the finalists battled it out for a trip to St Petersburg in Beluga’s home of Russia, and the chance to be crowned Beluga brand ambassador 2018.
 The UK final also tested competitor’s brand presentation skills, judging how well they embodies a brand ambassador presenting a seminar.

 The judging panel included UK brand ambassador Andrea Brulatti, Rocco Mascaro, bar supervisor at the Bassoon Bar and Gareth G Franklin, Global brand ambassador for Luxardo.